humdrum-tools/humdrum-documentation/guide/ch11/index.md

 In the default operation, <span class="tool">mint</span> outputs three of the seven types of melodic intervals.
-These are *voiced melodic intervals,* *unvoiced outer intervals* and *interrupted melodic intervals;* By way of illustration, Example 11.3 shows the output from the <span class="tool">mint</span> command for the input shown in Example 11.1.
+These are *voiced melodic intervals,* *unvoiced outer intervals* and *interrupted melodic intervals;* By way of illustration, Example&nbsp;11.3 shows the output from the <span class="tool">mint</span> command for the input shown in Example&nbsp;11.1.

-**Example 11.3** Default interval outputs from the <span class="tool">mint</span> command corresponding to Example 11.1.
+**Example 11.3** Default interval outputs from the <span class="tool">mint</span> command corresponding to Example&nbsp;11.1.

 ```humdrum
 **mint	**mint